proxima-tools/proxima/README.md

 # :warning: WE ARE GRADUALLY MIGRATING PROxIMA. :warning:
-We are doing this by gradually releasing the rewamped modules one-by-one
+We are doing this by gradually releasing the ravamped modules one-by-one.

 ## PROxIMA 0.2 status
  - [x] Core (metamodels and commons)